-Afternoon.
-Each Court will express a judgment about the work of the Teams, will give some advices about the presentations and will declare which Team was best in both filing a Brief and arguing and who was the Best Speaker.
+Each Court will express an oral judgment about the argumentations and the work of the Teams, will give some advices about the presentations and will declare which Team was best in both filing a Brief and arguing and who was the Best Speaker.
 If two or more Teams have argued before both Courts, a Team will be proclaimed winner of the competition.